What’s up, everyone? Morgan J Ingram, Creative Advisor at Cognism here. 👋

 Sales Navigator integrates with a range of CRM systems, including Salesforce, Microsoft Dynamics, and HubSpot.
 Integration means you can sync your Sales Navigator activities with your other sales apps, automate lead and account updates, and track your ROI.

-It's possible to scrape contact data from LinkedIn and Sales Navigator using third-party tools (like Kaspr 😉).
+It’s possible to get contact data from LinkedIn and Sales Navigator using third-party tools that enrich LinkedIn URLs (like Kaspr 😉).
 This can help make your B2B prospecting less time-consuming with instant access to phone numbers, email addresses, and company info.

 All good sales reps know that their outreach needs to be value-based.
 And LinkedIn Sales Navigator is the perfect tool to help with this.
 Lots of reps use it, and many would say it’s essential for their day-to-day activities.